majoseek/CoffeeMug/README.md

 ## Get started

-To run application, type `npm run start` in root directory.
+To run application, type `npm run build` and `npm run start` in root directory.

 API is listening on port 8080 by default.
 It's designed to manage list of products (all CRUD operations).